dink10/skeleton-ui/README.md

 # Skeleton-ui

 ## Version **2.0.0**
-## Description
-Template for all UI apps in Gismart company
+## Template for all UI apps in Gismart company

 Web application based on:
 * Typescript